Royal Ironworks of St John, Ipanema: Royal Ironworks of St John, Ipanema

 D. Rodrigo de Souza Coutinho, minister of D. John VI, instructed Varnhagen and Martim Francisco de Andrada e Silva to design a modern factory to use the iron ore from Araçoiaba.
 The project was completed in July 1810, including an estimate of the needed investment.
 The proposal emphasized the need to bring in European experts experienced in technical aspects of ironmaking.

-The company was established by a Royal Charter in December 4, 1810 as a mixed capital shareholder company, with 13 shares belonging to the Portuguese Crown and 47 to private shareholders of São Paulo, Rio de Janeiro and Bahia.
+The company was established by a royal charter on December 4, 1810, as a mixed capital shareholder company, with 13 shares belonging to the Portuguese Crown and 47 to private shareholders of São Paulo, Rio de Janeiro and Bahia.

 Decisive in the choice of location was the availability of wood to feed the furnaces, and of water to power the air blowing machines and hammers, in proximity to the deposits of magnetite.
 Thus, the ironmaking activities on the hill of Ipanema are related to the dam built in the waters of the River Ipanema.

 Rodrigo S. Coutinho created the District of Ipanema and ordered a team of Swedish technicians, hired in December 1809, and led by Carl Gustav Hedberg.
 The Swedish team brought books, equipment and tools, but did not start building the blast furnaces as they were expected to do.
 Instead, they built four smaller furnaces for the direct method.
 These furnaces have since disappeared, as a much larger building was built later on that site, the so-called Fábrica de Armas Brancas.
 After he got into disagreement with the managing committee, in 1815, Hedberg was replaced by the German Friedrich Ludwig Wilhelm Varnhagen (father of Francisco Adolfo de Varnhagen), this time clearly commissioned to build the blast furnaces of the factory.
-Hedberg´s foreman, the Swede Lars Hultgren, stayed with Varnhagen and played a great part in building and operating the furnace.
+Hedberg's foreman, the Swede Lars Hultgren, stayed with Varnhagen and played a great part in building and operating the furnace.

 Varnhagen came to Portugal at the invitation of the Portuguese government to direct the Foz de Alge ironworks in 1803.
-He then traveled to Brazil in 1809, after the royal family and the entire Court moved to Rio de Janeiro.
-The Royal Ironworks of St John was yet another of those consequences of the arrival of the Royal Family to Brazil in 1808.
+He then traveled to Brazil in 1809, after the royal family and the entire court moved to Rio de Janeiro.
+The Royal Ironworks of St John was yet another of those consequences of the arrival of the royal family to Brazil in 1808.
 Varnhagen was successful in the following seven years.
 He was able to show that the ironworks at Ipanema could be productive and profitable.
 This ironworks marked the beginning of the production of iron by the indirect method (producing pig iron) in the country.
 For several periods it produced a ton and a half of iron per day, producing ironplates for kitchen charcoal ovens, pans, ammunition and war material, wire, spades, nails, axes, and sickles.

 When the Portuguese king D. João VI decided to go back to Portugal, Varnhagen followed him, in 1821.

 Later, the army showed concern and interest towards the national iron industry, so that by mid-nineteenth century, Lieutenant Francisco Carlos da Luz was assigned to coordinate both the technical and the financial aspects of the establishment of such industry.